rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_22
 I:Ed Post
-S:If you can't do it in FORTRAN, do it in assembly language.
+S:If you can't do it in Fortran, do it in assembly language.
 If you can't do it :in assembly language, it isn't worth doing.

 *:LEGACY_23